brightdigit/MistKit/README.md

 ## Composing Web Service Requests

-MistKit requires a connection be setup with the:
+**MistKit** requires a connection be setup with the following properties:

 * `container` name in the format of `iCloud.com.*.*` such as `iCloud.com.brightdigit.MistDemo`
 * `apiToken` which can be [created through the CloudKit Dashboard](https://developer.apple.com/library/archive/documentation/DataManagement/Conceptual/CloudKitWebServicesReference/SettingUpWebServices.html#//apple_ref/doc/uid/TP40015240-CH24-SW1)